Mikadifo/Promchatter/README.md

 ![Logo](https://github.com/Mikadifo/Promptify/assets/51935560/aa151ad7-77c0-474b-81ba-eafb3a8d584d)

-# Promptify
+# Promchatter

-Propmtify is a web application that will help you create, share and use AI-chat propmts, so you can take advantage and be more productive in this AI era.
+Propmchatter is a web application that will help you create, share and use AI-chat propmts, so you can take advantage and be more productive in this AI era.

 ## Getting Started